cwellsx/view/src/README.md

 instead of being run on the server -- be run on the client-side inside the browser.
 </p>
 <p>
-This is so that the client-side application can act as a stand-alone demo when it's run without a server -- then it "communicates" with server-side code and data which is bundled to run inside the browser.
+This is so that the client-side application can act as a stand-alone demo when it's run without a server.
 </p>
 </td>
 </tr>

 <tr>
   <td><code>./server_data</code></td>
-  <td>JSON files which define the initial server-side data:
+  <td><p>JSON files which define the initial server-side data:</p>
     <ul>
       <li>Sample data is created by scripts in the <code>/prebuild_data</code> directory</li>
       <li>Data is loaded into the server by the <code>./server/loader</code> module</li>